kubetail-org/hookahjs/README.md

   * `hkjs--touched` - control element has seen a `blur` event
   * `hkjs--untouched` - control element has not seen a `blur` event

-HookahJS uses CSS keyframes to detect new DOM elements automatically so once the library is loaded, it will automatically add CSS hooks to new input and textarea elements.
+HookahJS uses CSS @keyframes to detect new DOM elements automatically so once the library is loaded, it will automatically add CSS hooks to new input and textarea elements.
 HookahJS is 979 bytes (minified + gzipped).

 ## Quickstart

-To use HookahJS you only need to add `hookah.js` to your page and the library will automatically add event listeners to all current and future `<input>` and `<textarea>` elements.
+To use HookahJS you only need to add `hookah.js` to your page and the library will automatically add event listeners to all current and future input and textarea elements.
 The following example will draw a red box around an invalid input box after the user has touched the element:

 ```html
 <html>